 Following directions, relaxing under pressure, focusing within large groups, pacing oneself, and completing work in an allotted time are all great skills that can be honed through taking tests.

-Testing through Homeschool Idaho also prepares students to take the ACT and SAT.
+Testing through Homeschool Idaho can be a valuable preparation for college entrance exams such as the ACT and SAT.

 Individual testing results are available to parents through a secure online portal.
-Under no circumstances will individual test scores be released to anyone other than the parent.
+Under no circumstances will individual test scores or student data be released to anyone other than the parent/guardian.

-The testing scores shown to Idaho legislators are combined scores of statewide homeschool students, never individual scores.
+The charts of test scores shown to Idaho legislators are combined scores of homeschool students statewide, never individual scores.